kubeslice/gateway-sidecar/README.md

 ### Verify the Installation

-Verify tthe Gateway Sidecar Container is running by describing the gateway pod.
+Verify the Gateway Sidecar Container is running by describing the gateway pod.

 ```bash
 kubectl describe pod <gateway pod name> -n kubeslice-system